 p.
-28:
+29:

 - 1. The correct answer is b.
 Cannabis must be sold in its original, unopened packaging, at a price no lower than the Liquor Distribution Branch's current wholesale price. - 2.
 The correct answer is b.
 Although gift cards can be worth up to \$300 each, a retail store cannot sell more than \$300 in gift cards in a single day to the same patron. - 3.
 The correct answer is a.
-Cannabis retail stores may sell cannabis accessories.
-Cannabis accessories are items used in the consumption of cannabis, such as bongs, vaporizers, and rolling papers. - 4.
+Cannabis retail stores may sell accessories used in the direct and indirect consumption of cannabis, such as rolling papers, lighters, and grinders.
+This does not include cannabis-related items not related to consumption (e.g., apparel, magazines, books). - 4.
 The correct answer is b.
 The sale of liquor is not allowed in cannabis retail stores.

 p.
-31:
+32:

 - 1. The correct answer is b.
 Patrons must always be assisted by a staff member.
 Products must not be accessible to patrons. - 2.
 The correct answer is b.
-Cannabis, cannabis accessories, and packaging and labels of cannabis and cannabis accessories must not be visible from outside the cannabis retail store.
+Cannabis and cannabis accessories must not be visible to minors from outside the store.
 This store does not meet that requirement. - 3.
 The correct answer is b.
 In cases where businesses share a common area, retail stores are not allowed to advertise or put up displays within that area.
 This store does not meet that requirement. - 4.
 The correct answer is a.
 At least one social responsibility poster must be prominently displayed in the store.
 These posters are provided by the Liquor and Cannabis Regulation Branch.

-- 1. The correct options are a, b, c, and e.
-The responsibilities of people involved in the sale of cannabis in B.C. are described in the Cannabis Control and Licensing Act, Cannabis Control Regulation, Cannabis Licensing Regulation and the Cannabis Retail Store Terms and Conditions handbook. - 2.
+- The correct options are a, b, c, and e.
+The responsibilities of people involved in the sale of cannabis in B.C. are described in the Cannabis Control and Licensing Act, Cannabis Control Regulation, Cannabis Licensing Regulation and the Cannabis Retail Store Terms and Conditions handbook. - .
 The correct answer is b.
-Cannabis must not be consumed in the store by anyone, at any time.
-Also, patrons are not allowed to touch the cannabis in the smell jars. - 3.
+Cannabis must not be consumed in the store by anyone, at any time. - .
 The correct options are b and c.
-Open packages of cannabis must be kept on-site in a locked storage room. - 4.
+Open packages of cannabis must be kept on-site in a locked storage room. - .
 The correct options are a and c.
 A patron cannot purchase more than \$300 in gift cards in a single day.
 You must not sell gift cards to minors.
 If you think a patron could be under 19, request two pieces of valid ID to verify their age.
 Gift cards can be worth up to \$300 each and can be redeemed at a licensed non-medical cannabis retail store, or a licensee's online system.
-They cannot be used at a non-cannabis business. - 5.
+They cannot be used at a non-cannabis business. - .
 The correct answer is b.
 The cannabis register is a way to account for all cannabis present in a retail store.
 Inspectors or police officers should be able to easily determine whether or not the cannabis in a store was lawfully purchased.